 The Anti-money Laundering and Counter-terrorism Financing Act 2006 (Cth) (AML/CTF Act) applies to entities that provide "designated services" with an Australian connection.
 Generally, the AML/CTF Act applies to any entity that engages in financial services or credit (consumer or business) activities in Australia.
-Obligations include enrolment with the Australian Transaction Reports and Analysis Centre (AUSTRAC), reporting and customer due diligence.
+Obligations include enrolment with AUSTRAC, reporting and customer due diligence.

-The Banking Act 1959 (Cth) regulates those engaged in the business of banking to be authorised by APRA (i.e., be an 'authorised deposit-taking institution' or ADI) before engaging in such business.
-It also contains the Banking Executive Accountability Regime (BEAR), which is also administered by APRA and establishes, among other things, accountability obligations for ADIs and their senior executives and directors, and deferred remuneration, key personnel and notification obligations for ADIs.
+The Banking Act 1959 (Cth) regulates those engaged in the business of banking to be authorised by APRA (i.e., be an "authorised deposit-taking institution" or ADI) before engaging in such business.
+It also contains the Banking Executive Accountability

+Regime (BEAR), which is also administered by APRA and establishes, among other things, accountability obligations for ADIs and their senior executives and directors, and deferred remuneration, key personnel and notification obligations for ADIs.

 The Payment Systems (Regulation) Act 1998 (Cth) regulates purchased payment facility providers in relation to stored value facilities.
 Generally, such holders of stored value must be an ADI or be exempt from the requirement.
-The Reserve Bank of Australia (RBA) is currently reviewing the regulatory framework for retail payments and closed submissions on its Issues Paper on the matter in January 2020.
+The RBA is currently reviewing the regulatory framework for retail payments and closed submissions on its Issues Paper on the matter in January 2020.